QuantitativeVirology/Herpesfolds/README.md

 The output file will be save in the parent directory.
 Expected run time with demo dataset is less than 1 min.

-To view te ChimeraX session files, click on a file link and then "view raw" on the page appearing.
+To view the ChimeraX session files, click on a file link and then "view raw" on the page appearing.
 This will download the file.